LANta: Routes

-LANta previously operated 35 fixed bus routes in its Metro service.
-Seventeen LANta routes serve the inner city areas of the Lehigh Valley, while five numbered routes serve the surrounding areas.
+LANTA previously operated 35 fixed bus routes in its Metro service.
+Seventeen LANTA routes serve the inner city areas of the Lehigh Valley, while five numbered routes serve the surrounding areas.
 Two shuttles named "The Rover" and "The Whirlybird", that operate from the Lehigh Valley Mall and Palmer Park Malls to various neighboring shopping strips and centers, serve as the final daily fixed routes.
-In the evening, LANTA operates the Starlight service made of seven fixed routes which services center city Allentown, the Lehigh Valley Mall, Palmer Park Mall, Whitehall, and Emmaus.
-There is also the Night Owl service that runs late-night from center city Allentown to Lehigh Valley Hospital–Cedar Crest.
-Metro also operates the Silverline Express which is an express bus that serves the Allentown, Bethlehem and Easton areas via Route 22 and the Bethlehem Loop, which serves as a shuttle for Bethlehem's downtown.
+In the evening, LANTA operates the Starlight service made of seven fixed routes, which serve Center City Allentown, the Lehigh Valley Mall, Palmer Park Mall, Whitehall Township, and Emmaus.

+The Night Owl service runs late-night from Center City Allentown to Lehigh Valley Hospital–Cedar Crest.
+Metro also operates the Silverline Express, which is an express bus that serves the Allentown, Bethlehem, and Easton areas via Route 22 and the Bethlehem Loop, which serves as a shuttle for Downtown Bethlehem.

-The new LANta comprises 28 routes that operate throughout the Lehigh Valley and 12 additional routes that operate during the school year for the Allentown School District.
-Routes with numbers in the 100s are trunk route" and offer the largest operating schedules for the entire week.
-The 200s routes operate through suburban corridors Monday through Saturday during the day.
+LANtaBus operates two bus rapid transit, 23 fixed bus routes, eight flex routes, four crosstown and circular routes that operate throughout the Lehigh Valley, and nine routes that operate during the school year for the Allentown School District.

+Routes with numbers in the 100s are trunk route and offer the largest operating schedules Monday through Sunday.
+The 200s routes operate through urban corridors Monday through Saturday during the day.
 The 300s routes operate mainly in suburban corridors Monday through Friday during the day.
 The 400s routes are reserved exclusively for the Allentown School District.
 The 500s routes are reservation-based lines for suburban areas like Macungie.
-Finally, the 600s routes are designed to address the needs of certain markets, and include the Whirlybird line and the Bethlehem LOOP.
+The 600s routes are circulars designed to address the needs of certain markets.